wallarm/product-documentation/docs/latest/user-guides/rules/sensitive-data-rule.md

 ## Example: masking of a cookie value

-**If** the following conditions take place:

-* the application is accessible at the domain *example.com*
-* the application uses a *PHPSESSID* cookie for user authentication
-* security policies deny access to this information for employees using Wallarm
+Let us say your application accessible at the `example.com` domain uses the `PHPSESSID` cookie for user authentication and you want to deny access to this information for employees using Wallarm.

-**Then**, to create a data masking rule for this cookie, the following actions should be performed:

-1. Go to the *Rules* tab
-1. Find the branch for `example.com/**/*.*` and click *Add rule*
-1. Choose *Mask sensitive data*
-1. Select the *Header* parameter and enter its value `COOKIE`; select the *cookie* parameter and enter its value `PHPSESSID` after *in this part of request*
+To do so, set the **Mask sensitive data** rule as displayed on the screenshot.

 --8<-- "../include/waf/features/rules/request-part-reference.md"

-1. Click *Create*

 ![Marking sensitive data][img-masking]